annalundeen/CompBioProject/README.md

 ```

 ## Input
-The inputs and outputs for each individual section of analysis are indicated in the the rules of the Snakefile. config/input.txt shows the input file to run the Snakefile, and it contains a list of proteins, UniProt IDs, and motifs of interest for this project.
+The initial input file to run the Snakefile is shown in config/input.txt, and it contains a list of proteins, UniProt IDs, and motifs of interest for this project.
+The inputs and outputs for each individual section of analysis are indicated in the the rules of the Snakefile.

 ## Expected Outputs
 The Snakefile provided will output two final motif charts in the results folder under final.
 The first ranked_results.tsv is a table ranking our identified motifs based off P-values and motif sequence length.
 The second chart, simple_unique_hits.tsv provides a simplified format of the motifs for future analysis.

 ## Structural Prediction and Alignmnet
 To determine how well the identified motifs interact with the LqhIII toxin, we used protein modeling and predicting software.
-Our pipeline creates PyMOL scripts as well as Chai-1 input sequences for visualization.
+Our pipeline creates PyMOL scripts (results/structure/) as well as Chai-1 input sequences (results/structure/Chai_Lab_Inputs.txt) for visualization.
+An example run of Chai-1 can be shown here:
+https://colab.research.google.com/drive/1aFoc2KdYG9In8NDpSrkjNgxc08ujqWI1?usp=sharing
+This can be easily modified for other following comments on the colab script.
 Protein modeling was done to compare structural similarity between the identified muscle protein motif and the input NAV1.5 or toxin motif.
-https://colab.research.google.com/drive/1aFoc2KdYG9In8NDpSrkjNgxc08ujqWI1?usp=sharing